batfish/batfish/README.md

 Read the [INSTALL.md] (https://github.com/arifogel/batfish/blob/master/INSTALL.md) file.

-Batfish is structured as a validation service that may be hosted on your desktop or any remote machine.
-The service can be accessed via RESTful APIs using any client-side language.
+Batfish is structured as a service that may be hosted locally or on a remote machine.
+The service can be accessed via RESTful APIs using any client language.
 Java and Python clients are included in this repository.

-In the near future, we will host Batfish as a service in the cloud.
-If you'd like early access to it, drop us a line.
+Instead of DIY, if you'd prefer a cloud-hosted, configuration analysis service, drop a line to info@intentionet.com.

 ## What devices does Batfish support?